Kristof89Szabo/milestonetwothree/src/main/java/com/exam/micronaut/MICRONAUTREADME.md

 ___

+### Object-relational mapping : ORM

+The idea behind it: We can convert an object to a row in a database.

+The `JPA` (Java Persistence API) specification is a Java specification that defines a standard way to manage relational data in Java applications.
+It provides a set of interfaces, classes, and annotations that outline the rules and guidelines for Object-Relational Mapping (ORM) in Java.

+`Hibernate` is an open-source object-relational mapping (ORM) framework that implements the JPA specification.
+It is one of the most widely used implementations of JPA and provides additional features beyond what is specified by JPA.
+Hibernate simplifies the development of database-driven applications by handling the mapping between Java objects and database tables automatically.

+Useful annotation:

+- @Entity(name="something") :  The name attribute in the @Entity annotation is used to specify the name of the entity in the database.

+  By default, Hibernate will use the name of the Java class as the entity name in the database.

+- @GeneratedValue : s used in Hibernate to specify the strategy for generating primary key values for entities.

+- @Column(length=1000) : length = 1000 means that the corresponding column can store up to 1000 characters or bytes (
+  instead of 255 base length), depending on the underlying database's character encoding.

+- @Column(columnDefinition = "TEXT") : Change the column definition from `VARCHAR` to `TEXT`.
+Text can hold any length of characters.

 ### Micronaut Data

 `Spring Data` rely heavily on reflection and compute queries at runtime -> cost of computation grows as your application